eloytoro/fg-modal/README.md

 * `templateUrl | template` - The `ModalTemplate`'s html template. **Note:** you can refer to the modal's instance using `$modal` inside angular expressions within the html
 * `controller` - Controller with logic, injects `$scope`, `$element` and `$modal`
 * `defaults` - List of pre-defined events that will be applied to every `Modal` instance once they're created.
+* `resolve` - Very much like any other resolve is an object that resolves the given key values to the value the promise they reference to.
+The modal won't link until every resolve is fullfiled.

+`ModalProvider.loadingTemplateUrl` - If defined then it will load the default template while the modal is being loaded.
+Its defined within the `$rootScope`

+`ModalProvider.loadingMask` - If true it will show the mask above the webpage while the modal is loading, preventing the user from interacting with anything else while it loads. (defaults to true)

 ##Service